SumanthRH/tokenization/5-puzzles/applying.md

 > (let’s say 10 random parquet files from RefinedWeb from https://huggingface.co/datasets/tiiuae/falcon-refinedweb roughly 1B tokens).
 I tokenize them with the tokenizers.
 > What will be the relative fertilities of these 3 tokenizers? ie. how many more tokens with falcon and llama2 versus gpt4 for instance would you expect.
 And why does this matter?

 A general heuristic is that a bigger vocab will lead to fewer tokens.
 Having more tokens means that longer character sequences might get represented with the additional tokens present, and you can get a shorter overall sequence length using the additional token ids.
-With BPE, you can simply say that you're definitely making more merges, and thus overall sequence length reduces (Of course, this is some more nuance here - you need to have more tokens dedicated for the given domain/ corpus you're dealing with).
+With BPE, you can simply say that you're definitely making more merges, and thus overall sequence length reduces (Of course, there is some more nuance here - you need to have more tokens dedicated for the given domain/ corpus you're dealing with).

 Here's the [answer](https://x.com/Thom_Wolf/status/1701206627859206450?s=20):
 > Running on 1B tokens from the RefinedWeb dataset.